 Although not declared in the Agile Manifesto, pretty much any Agile advocate will tell you that you need cross functional teams in Agile.
 What does that mean exactly?
 How wide does the scope of the team’s skills need to be?
-This is an interesting question and one that touches on organisational design, DevOps, HR, and a bunch of other complex topics.
+This is an interesting question and touches on organisational design, DevOps, HR, and other topics.
 Caveat: I’m here talking about large organisations implementing Agile.
 A small startup could probably skip a lot of these headaches and easily implement a truly cross-functional team in Agile.

 A cross-functional team is one with a variety of skills, abilities and experience, so that they can develop their scope (stories, features, “product backlog items”, whatever) by themselves, without help from others.
 This is a good idea, and part of a smart but subtle agenda in Agile that we should move away from silo specialist teams that you usually get on Waterfall projects.
 The “database team”, the “front-end team”, the “integration team”, etc.